Tohll/Thread_fourmiliere/README.md

 ### Configuration

-You can tweak the simuation by modifying some of the value available in src/anthill/utils/Configuration.java
+You can tweak the simuation by editing some of the values available in [Configuration.java](https://github.com/Tohll/Thread_fourmiliere/blob/Master/src/anthill/utils/Configuration.java)

 ### Contact